 Successor liability is joint and several, meaning that the Department can collect the full amount of unpaid tax liabilities from any successor.
 Thus, the involvement of another party does not limit the Department’s ability to collect the debt from either party.

 Please Note: An audit of the seller following a sale could identify otherwise undisclosed tax liabilities of the seller to the detriment of the purchaser.
-Please see Article XXX for information on how purchasers can protect themselves when buying a business.
+Please see CS-Responsible Parties-4 - How to Avoid Owing Taxes as a Successor Prior to Purchasing a Business for information on how purchasers can protect themselves when buying a business.